akdwivedi21/lending-club-case-study/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> This project is all about showing lending risk for bank.
+As a part of lisk analysis we are using loan data and trying to identify the key features which can lead to a risk.

 ## Table of Contents